MekhyW/CookieBaker-AI/README.md

 ### Response layer:

-- Model chosen based on SFW boolean
+- Model chosen based on SFW boolean (and affected by chat language and context if available)
 - Join everything and query fine-tuned model accordingly, allowing access to tools for getting information from the web or user or chat if relevant
 - If classification layer returned a positive result, json for command(s) execution(s) will be added to the response
 - Response is stored in chat context and returned, including command execution json if any